And/or trade-off in artificial neurons: impact on adversarial robustness

-\if\afhead1 {rationale} \fi The variances are calculated on each batch. $var(y|EDS)$ and $var(y|SDS)$ will tend to diverge if the inputs of the neuron tend to co-occur, i.e. they will tend to take high values (and low values) simultaneously, more than expected by chance.
+\if\afhead1 {\parok{rationale}} \fi $hypersat$ tends to increase if the inputs of the neuron tend to co-occur, i.e. if they tend to take high values (and low values) simultaneously, more than expected by chance.
 The contrast between the real occurrence and the occurrence by chance is captured by the difference between the statistics calculated on EDS and SDS.
 This measure reminds of the saturation criterion imposed in \citep{Nayebi17}, with, however, a key difference.
 Thanks to the first measure (weight normalisation), the neuron's activation corresponds now to the neuron's $nics$: this renders the achievement of saturation much more difficult (but correspondingly more meaningful).